greenhouse, indoor farming, agriculture

 Bushels of crunchy cucumbers, sweet peppers, ripe berries and flavorful tomatoes make their way from the farms to the tables of shoppers who are treated to premium produce, sustainably grown and bursting with flavors and nutrients.
 The farm’s secret is the most unexpected: Artificial intelligence (AI).

-The company is growing these bountiful gardens amid broiling summers and extreme temperature changes.
+The company is growing these bountiful gardens amid broiling summers, freezing winters and extreme natural calamities.
 The hothouses are windowless, climate-agnostic enclosures controlled by programmable AI algorithms.

 “Basically, we were very centralized around tomatoes, but our tomato season lasted about four weeks.
 So when greenhouses came in, we started to change that from being four weeks to 10 months of the year.
 Now with artificial lights, we’re producing tomatoes 12 months of the year,” Bradley told.